 Kindergarten Assessment of Mathematical Competency (K-AMC) - Students in Kindergarten take the K-AMC in the spring, usually in late April or early May.
 The K-AMC has three parts and is administered over a few days.
 Two parts are administered to groups of kindergartners, and one part is given one-on-one.
 The goal of the assessment is to identify areas that need to be reviewed and to determine any areas of weakness.

 PALS (Phonological Awareness Literacy Screening) - PALS is the state-provided screening tool for Virginia’s Early Intervention Reading Initiative (EIRI).
-The purpose of this screening is to assess our students' literacy skills and fundamentals and to reduce the number of children with reading problems by detecting problems early and providing small-group intervention.
-PALS is administered to students in grades K - 1 in the fall and spring of each school year.
+The purpose of this screening is to assess our students' literacy skills and fundamentals and to reduce the number of children with reading problems by detecting issues early.
+PALS is administered to students in grades K - 2 in the fall and spring of each school year.

-SCANTRON Standardized Assessment - Scantron, a national online assessment program used by the Diocese of Arlington, is administered three times each year for grades 3-8: September, January and May.
+SCANTRON Standardized Assessment - Scantron, a national online assessment program used by the Diocese of Arlington, is administered three times each year for grades 3-8: September, January, and May.
 It measures student growth in math, reading and language arts.
-The purpose of the September and January assessments is to identify student needs and to monitor progress.
+The purpose of the September and January assessments is to identify students' needs and to monitor progress.
 The Scantron assessment provides teachers and administrators with instant results which enable educators to adjust instruction and meet the needs of each student.
 The May assessment is used to measure student progress for the school year.
-Assessment scores provide teachers, administrators and Diocesan personnel diagnostic data that can be used in planning future instruction.
-The Scantron assessments are based on diocesan curriculum standard and are nationally norm-referenced.
+Assessment scores provide teachers, administrators, and Diocesan personnel diagnostic data that can be used in planning future instruction.
+The Scantron assessments are based on the diocesan curriculum standard and are nationally norm-referenced.

 Assessment of Catholic Religious Education (ACRE) - This assessment tool, designed by the National Catholic Education Association, is administered to students in grades 5-8 each year.
 Test scores provide school and diocesan personnel data regarding student understanding of basic doctrine as well as attitudes towards living the Catholic faith.
 Individual student scores are neither tracked nor reported back to parents.